Abstract illustration representing balance without symmetry when choosing the right therapist in Calgary

 Many people leave therapy not because it “didn’t work,” but because they never understood what was supposed to happen.

-A strong therapist or clinic should be able to explain clearly:
+A strong psychologist or clinic should be able to explain clearly:

 Vague explanations often lead to stalled progress and frustration.